Our Yeerongpilly team of highly qualified, experienced and warm practitioners includes:

 Shelley provides therapy to older children, adolescents and adults.
 Her special interest areas include Anxiety, Depression and mood disorders, trauma, self-harm and suicide, personality disorders and drug and alcohol use disorders.
 Shelley particularly enjoys working with people experiencing eating disorders.
-Shelley works on Mondays and Wednesdays.
+Shelley works on Monday and Wednesday each week.

 Shelley says: “I integrate a number of therapeutic approaches to meet the individual needs of each client.
 These include psychodynamic interventions, brief therapy interventions, motivational interviewing and cognitive behavioural therapy.”

 Kate Barton General PsychologistMAppPsych (Couns), MSc (PsychoanalyticDevPsych), PGCE, BBehSci, MAPS

 Kate provides therapy to children, adolescents and adults.
 Her special interest areas include Anxiety, Depression, life transitions, adjustment disorders, self-esteem, emotional regulation, child behaviour and mental health, grief and loss and existential issues.
 Kate particularly enjoys working with people who have diverse cultural, sexual or gender identities.
 Kate works on Monday and Wednesday each week.